DJ Hero Review

 While the friction hardly changes when using conventional oil, it quickly drops to almost zero when liquid crystals are used.
 “Liquid crystals have not been suitable as a lubricant for ball bearings until now, as the contact pressure is too high – the friction does not drop far enough, says Fraunhofer’s Dr. Andreas Kailer.
 “For slide bearings, on the other hand, liquid crystals are the perfect solution.”
 Since liquid crystals have been produced mainly for monitors up to now, they have to be ultra-pure – which makes them very expensive.
 So the researchers now plan to simplify the synthesis process, since less pure substances are also suitable as lubricants,.
 “We hope to be able to market a liquid crystal lubricant in three to five years’ time,” says Kailer.

-One of our favourite writers, engineer and journalist Kevn Cameron explains frictional losses particularly well here and if you like his stuff (highly recommended), check out this book of the best of his writings – he is perhaps, as one of the testimonials opines, “the finest technical writer the internal combustion press has ever known.”
+One of our favourite writers, engineer and journalist Kevn Cameron explains frictional losses particularly well here and if you like his stuff (highly recommended), check out the book of the best of his writings – he is perhaps, as one of the testimonials opines, “the finest technical writer the internal combustion press has ever known.”